-How residents can receive wood
+How residents with an identified need can receive wood

 ① Fill out an application:

 Board of Selectmen Contact: